Surf lifesaving: Rescue services

 Lifesavers are volunteers that typically patrol in groups under a patrol captain for a given period of time on weekend and public holidays under a roster system.
 In order to be a surf lifesaver a person must hold a Bronze Medallion or a Surf Rescue Certificate and pass an annual proficiency test.
 Lifesavers who are on patrol wear red and yellow cloth caps on the head.
 While not performing rescues they are also required to wear long-sleeve yellow shirts and red shorts to provide protection against the sun.
-Support Operations Lifesavers are required to wear the appropriate functional attire.
+Lifesavers who help with emergency support operations are required to wear the appropriate functional attire.
 This includes wetsuits for RWC (Rescue Water Craft) drivers, JRB/ORB (jet and offshore rescue boat) crew and high visibility tabards for Duty Officers who liaise with other emergency services at major incidents.
 The crews of various Lifesaver helicopter services over the country wear appropriate aviation equipment.
 Each surf life saving club also has a competition cap with distinct colours or patterns.
 These are worn during competition and for training on the beach.
 The patrolled area of the beach is marked out with red and yellow flags and beachgoers are encouraged to swim between the flags.
-Those wishing to use surfcraft are required to remain outside the flags.
+Those wishing to use boards, kayaks, or other surfcraft are required to remain outside the flags.

 In the UK, SLSGB has a long history of voluntary members patrolling local beaches, offering advice, first aid and rescue services.
 This continues today and is a vital service to the community.
 Many local authorities provide a lifeguard service from May to September on popular beaches.
 In some areas Royal National Lifeboat Institution (RNLI) Lifeguards operate on behalf of the local authority.